rqkun/gtome/readme.md

 ## Usage

-1. **Import Data**: Use the app to import your financial data from Google Sheets.
+1. **Import Data**: Use the app to store your financial data to Google Sheets.
 2. **Track Expenses**: Add, edit, and delete expense entries to keep your records up to date.
 3. **Visualize Data**: View your financial data through various charts and graphs for better insights.